chauhoang99/2025_July_data_merging_test/README.md

 - One sensoring method to detect new data from the sources.
 If there is new data, the sensoring method will call the relevant scraper methods to procure data.
 - Data cleaning will happen in each scraper; each scraper has its own attribute mapping.
 - Each scraper will save its processed data to the `hotel_attributes` table.
 This is for data quality control later.
 If needed, I also can do data backfilling by using data in this table.
 - At the end of this flow, there is one mapping method that will combine all the cleaned data from the scrapers, do attribute value selection based on source ranking, then save the final data to the database.
+Every time there is a new batch of data coming in, this mapping method will check and update the hotels table with attributes, images and location from the highest ranking source available at that time.

 - **Performance decision:**
   - The sensor is a lightweight task that will run first to check if there is data to process before spinning up the scrapers.
 We save resources by using this method.